refraction-ray/general-notes/projects/differentiable_NAS.md

 [P-DARTS](https://arxiv.org/pdf/1904.12760.pdf): this work aims at bridging the depth gap, i.e. 1st stage of DARTS training is carried out with small number of cells (8) and 2nd stage evaluation is carried out with large number of stacking cells (20).
 To avoid the performance drop with deeper structure, the authors proposed training DARTS in multiple stages.
 In each stage, the number of stacking cells increases, and to keep the computation effcient, the operations kept on each edge have to decrease respectively.
 Besides to overcome the biased preference towards param free connection operations in original DARTS, the authors introduced search space regularization, i.e. add dropout on skip connections with gradually decaying rate.
 Also this work utilize the reseting policy to keep skip-connections less.
 See training tricks parts for this.

 [Proxyless DARTS](https://openreview.net/pdf?id=HylVB3AqYm): this work focus on directly training DARTS on ImageNet to bridge the transfer gap.
 To fit into GPU memory, the highlight of such work is the desgin of setups, in this persepctive, this work shares the philosophy of SNAS and NASP in the above.
 Similar to NASP, which introduce discrete restrictions to force the structure parameter to be one-hot, this work introduce binarized path to achieve this which is similar to category sample in SNAS.
 To make them BP aware, BinaryConnect approach is applied where $$\partial_p$$ is replace as $$\partial_g$$ where g is a one-hot sampled based on p (this also need evaluation of N pathes, so it is not the crux).
-The crux is, one always firstly choose two pathes in detach fashion (no BP here) and then do the probalistic choice only between the two operations and the training in each step only updates structure parameters for these two operations. *This method seems to be not as good as SNAS or NASP at least from theory perspective*.
+The crux is, one always firstly choose two pathes in detach fashion (no BP here) and then do the probalistic choice only between the two operations and the training in each step only updates structure parameters for these two operations. *This method seems to be not as good as SNAS or NASP at least from theory perspective, though original SNAS still requirese the supernetwork for backward propagation capacity, DSNAS can keep single connection*.

 [PC-DARTS](https://arxiv.org/pdf/1907.05737.pdf): only partial of the channels are sent into mixed sum of operations while other channels are direct go through identity.
 This reduce memory consumptions in GPU to 1/K, when 1/K fraction of channels are chosen (channel mask is different for each output edge).
 Besides, edge normalization is also introduce for stability of trainings.
 Namely, extra sets of weights as structure parameters are introduced which are agnostic with operations but only related to edges.
 The final descision on operations and edges pruning are then determined by the product of two sets of structure weights.
 Note such edge normalization trick can be also used in other DARTS variants and not necessarily tie to partial channel ideas.